Armenians in Baku: Economic life

 The discovery of oil in Baku in the mid-19th century attracted a large number of Armenians to the city.
 In 1871, the first successful well was drilled by Ivan Mirzoev, an ethnic Armenian.
 He was followed by oil tycoon Alexander Mantashev, whose A.I.
 Mantashev and Co. trading house opened branches in major cities in Europe and Asia and established majority control (51.3%) over the total stock of oil and an overwhelming majority (66.8%) of the oil content in the Caspian Sea.

 He financed the construction of an east–west pipeline which extended 500 miles from Baku to the Black Sea port of Batumi.
 With rising competition against the Nobel Brothers and the Rothschilds, the A. I. Mantashev and Co. ultimately merged with several other Russian companies to form the Russian General Oil Company (OIL) in 1912.
-OIL eventually bought a number of oil production companies in Baku, including Mirzoev Brothers and Co., A. S. Melikov and Co., the Shikhovo (A. Tsaturyan, G. Tsovianyan, K. and D. Bikhovsky, L. Leytes), I. E. Pitoev and Co., Krasilnikov Brothers, Aramazd and others.
+OIL eventually bought several oil production companies in Baku, including Mirzoev Brothers and Co., A. S. Melikov and Co., the Shikhovo (A. Tsaturyan, G. Tsovianyan, K. and D. Bikhovsky, L. Leytes), I. E. Pitoev and Co., Krasilnikov Brothers, Aramazd and others.

 The prominent Armenian businessman and philanthropist Calouste Gulbenkian also began to build ties and invest heavily in the Baku oil industry, the fortunes he made there being the source for his nickname of "Mr. Five Percent."
 Other notable Armenian businessmen in the oil industry in Baku included Stepan Lianozyan (owner of G.M.
 Lianozov Sons, which became one of the largest oil industry firms in Russia), the Adamov Brothers (of A. Y. Adamoff Brothers; M. Adamoff, the eldest of the brothers, went on to become one of the wealthiest men in Baku), and A. Tsaturyan, G. Tumayan and G. Arapelyan, who were proprietors of A. Tsaturov & Co., which was later bought out by Mantashev.
 Around 1888, out of the 54 oil companies in Baku, only two major oil companies were Azeri owned.
 Out of the 162 oil refineries, 73 were Azeri owned but only seven of them had more than fifteen workers.

 Other Armenians in Baku tended to enter the workforce as foremen and white-collar employees.